 Mindfulness for Educators: An Introductory Weekend

-at the Still Meadow Retreat Center in Damascus, Oregon
+at the little church in portland, Oregon

 Do you feel busy and overwhelmed?
 Many educators are incredibly stressed out.
 Mindfulness is an evidence-based way to improve your physical, emotional and mental health.
 In this introductory two-day course, you'll explore the fundamentals of mindfulness.
 You'll learn essential skills to reduce stress and improve your health and well-being.
 Designed for educators, this course will revive your life and your work with youth.